top of page

 • This also radiates pain or tingling down your legs into your groin

-• You have chronic sacroiliac joint dysfunction
+• Chronic sacroiliac joint dysfunction

 • Your sacrum is energetically disconnected from the rest of the spine (you may not be able to notice this but as a practitioner I will be able to help you with this)